 - a.
 Notify all students and prospective students of the nursing program's written policy and procedure concerning criminal history and child and dependent adult abuse record checks. - b.
-Conduct record checks on all students: - (1) Applying for the nursing program. - (2) Returning to the clinical education component of the nursing program.
+Conduct record checks in accordance with Iowa Code sections 152.5A and 135C.33 on all students: - (1) Applying for the nursing program. - (2) Returning to the clinical education component of the nursing program.
 Time frames between record checks may be determined by the program. - (3) Anytime during the student's enrollment in the nursing program pursuant to the program's policy and procedure. - c.
-Request that the department of public safety perform a criminal history check and that the department of human services perform child and dependent adult abuse record checks. - d.
-Follow the guidelines and standards set forth by the department of human services in conducting record checks and in determining a student's ability to complete the clinical education component of a nursing program based on the record checks.
+Abide by the results of the evaluation performed by the department of human services when determining a student's ability to complete the clinical education component of a nursing program.
+[ARC 3497C, IAB 12/6/17, effective 1/10/18; ARC 5825C, IAB 8/11/21, effective 9/15/21]